paslavskyit/shprd95-obs-scripts/README.md

-# SHPRD95's OBS Demo Timer Script
+# TarasAVG OBS Demo Timer Script

 This OBS Lua script provides a fully-featured countdown timer with a clean user interface, customizable display settings, and multiple control options.
 The timer displays the remaining time on a text source in OBS Studio with various formatting options and controls to start, pause, stop, reset, and adjust the timer value.